-- The interview will last 35 minutes and will involve reading time, a clinical scenario, a management scenario and a portfolio review.
+- The interview will last 35 minutes and will involve reading time, a clinical scenario, a management scenario and a career discussion.

 - All interviews will be conducted remotely via Microsoft Teams.
 It is vital you have the latest version of MS Teams installed, test your audio-visual equipment and ensure you have a strong WIFI connection.
 Interviews will be terminated if the panel cannot see you.

 - It is extremely important to arrange practice runs of interviews with colleagues in order to become familiar with MS Teams and the problems you might encounter (e.g. turning off mute quickly).

 - The initial process for the remote interview will be as follows:

 - You will receive an invite link to the interview close to the time.